linuxgurugamer/MissionPlanner/README.md

 The main window is resizable by click/dragging the double-slash icon in the lower right corner

+Criteria

-The following is the list of entries that can be specified  Most of them have active checks, meaning that checks are done during flight to verify each entry against the current vessel :
+The following is the list of different criteria that can be specified  Most of them have active checks, meaning that checks are done during flight to verify each entry against the current vessel :

 	Batteries				Updates status based on whether  specified capacity is available